AnonymousBlueSnow/dts-developer-challenge-junior/README.md

 # HMCTS Dev Test - AnonymousBlueSnow
+-In the repo other than the code, there is also a folder called "webPhotos" where I have attached images of the web application.

 # Running the application steps
-- Download/pull the contents in "Civil Service" to your machine.
+- Download/pull the contents in the repo to your machine.
 - Open the application in Intellij IDEA (I developed in 2025.3 Community Edition).
 - Please download MySQL Workbench if you don't have it.
 - Create a database in there called "hmcts".